-In this short post, we will demonstrate how to install kubectl, setup up auto-completion, and set an alias for kubectl in your bash shell.
+In this post, we will demonstrate how to install kubectl, set up auto-completion, and set an alias for kubectl in your Linux Bash Shell, Zsh, and PowerShell.

-Setting an alias for kubectl on the command line, (commonly as k
+Kubectl autocompletion is a feature that lets you set up an alias for kubectl on the command line (commonly as k

-), also helps save a lot of time when managing your cluster, and is also recommended for the CKA administrator exam as it is very time limited.
+).
+Auto-completion can be very useful to avoid having to reference a cheat sheet constantly when using kubectl commands to interact with your Kubernetes cluster.
+It also helps save a lot of time when managing your cluster, and is recommended for the CKA administrator exam as it is very time limited.

 .
 If you see the message ‘kubectl: command not found’, follow these steps to install kubectl

 .
-If it is installed, skip to Step 7.
+If it is installed, skip to 2) Set up Auto-completion.

 release with the command: